 Pay: 10-15k pro rata

+You can find out more at: http://creative-employment.co.uk/the-creative-employment-programme .
 There are certain criteria you must meet in order to be eligible to apply for a Creative Employment Programme funded internship.
-At the time of applying you must be aged 18 to 24 years old and you must be registered as unemployed with Jobcentre Plus.
+At the time of applying you must be aged 16 to 24 years old and you must be registered as unemployed with Jobcentre Plus.
 These eligibility criteria have been approved by the Department of Work and Pensions.